alkhalifas/pypercraft/README.md

 # Pypercraft
-#### A Simple Application of LLMs to Generate Documents
+#### An Application of LLMs to Generate Documents

 ## Live Demo

-A live demo of the Streamlit application can be seen here
+A live demo of the Streamlit application can be seen [here](https://pypercraft-8c8dd60022df.herokuapp.com/)

 ## Quick Start Guide